PatrykLes/component-importer/README.md

  - In the save dialog, click the File Format dropdown and select "Framer X (Folder)"
  - Click Save

-`.framerfx` projects are regular npm packages.
+**NOTE**: `framerfx` projects are regular NPM packages.
 Go to your favorite text editor and try to open the folder we just created.
 The contents should look something like this:

 ```
 README.md